-The two types of UV rays relavent to tanning and tanning beds are UVA and UVB rays.
+The two types of UV rays relevant to tanning and tanning beds are UVA and UVB rays.

 Skin Layers and UV Exposure

-The UVA rays are of a longer wavelength than the UVB rays.
-The UVA rays affect the inner layers of the skin while the UVB only affects the topmost layers of the skin.
-Also, the UVA rays produce a quicker tanning result but they could also cause sunburn.
+UVA rays are of a longer wavelength than UVB rays.
+UVA rays affect the inner layers of the skin while UVB only affects the topmost layers of the skin.
+Also, UVA rays produce a quicker tanning result but they could also cause sunburn.

 On the other hand, UVB rays affect the amount of melanin on the skin.
 With exposure to UVB, the production of melanin is increased.
 UVB can also affect the other cells that store melanin so that more is present or available on the skin.
 This will also result in more tanned skin color, as well as increased vitamin d production.